Article ID: 1473 - Last Modified: August 15, 2014

 You can also run the

-postmortem utility from the command line on Windows in Suite 2011 or 2012, by opening a Schrodinger Command Prompt window (Start → All Programs → Schrodinger-year → Schrodinger Command Prompt), and then entering the command
+postmortem utility from the command line on Windows from Suite 2011 on, by opening a Schrodinger Command Prompt window (Start → All Programs → Schrodinger-release → Schrodinger Command Prompt), and then entering the command

 postmortem options jobid

-The archive could contain confidential information, so you should select the options that remove this information if this is a concern, and you should check the output before you send it.
+As the archive could contain confidential information, you should select the options that remove this information if this is a concern, and you should check the output before you send it.
 Run

 postmortem −h to see what options are available.